tock/tock/doc/reference/trd104-syscalls.md

 kernel returns a zero-length buffer.
 Subsequent successful calls to Read-Write Allow return the previous buffer passed.
-The standard access model for allowed buffers is that userspace does not read or write a buffer that has been allowed: access to the memory is exclusive either to userspace or to the kernel.
-To regain exclusive access to a passed buffer, the process must call the same Read-Write Allow system call again.
+The standard access model for allowed buffers is that userspace does not read or write a buffer that has been allowed: access to the memory is intended to be exclusive either to userspace or to the kernel.
+To regain access to a passed buffer, the process calls the same Read-Write Allow system call again, which, if successful, returns the buffer.
 It can do so with a zero-length buffer if it wishes to pass no memory to the kernel.

 The register arguments for Read-Write Allow system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3